aicoreml/lagerbestand_SAP/README.md

-# SAP Lagerbestand Management System
+# SAP Lagerbestandsprognose System

-This project is a web-based application for managing inventory levels with SAP-like data and functions, simulating the functionality of SAP ERP modules for warehouse management.
+This project is a web-based application for managing inventory levels with SAP-like data and functions, simulating the functionality of SAP ERP modules for warehouse management with forecasting capabilities.

 ## Features